jay8999/SAST_Scanner/README.md

 # Why AST instead of just regex?

 Regex is fast and works on any language, but it can't tell code from a comment, a docstring, or a string literal.
-A line like `# used to call eval() here, removed it` or `message = "don't eval(x)"` would trip the old regex-only scanner even though there's no actual vulnerability.
+A line like `# used to call eval() here, removed it` or `message = "don't eval(x)"` would trip the old regex only scanner even though there's no actual vulnerability.
 That's a false positive, and a scanner that cries wolf gets ignored or disabled.

-The `ast` module parses Python source into its actual syntax tree, so the scanner can ask more precise questions: *is this string literally being passed to a call to `eval`?* rather than *does the word "eval" appear on this line?* The same logic applies to hardcoded secrets — the AST engine only flags a string when it's genuinely assigned to a suspiciously-named variable, not whenever a matching pattern shows up anywhere in the file.
+The `ast` module parses Python source into its actual syntax tree, so the scanner can ask more precise questions: *is this string literally being passed to a call to `eval`?* rather than *does the word "eval" appear on this line?* The same logic applies to hardcoded secrets, the AST engine only flags a string when it's genuinely assigned to a suspiciously named variable, not whenever a matching pattern shows up anywhere in the file.

-Regex isn't going away, though: it's still the only practical way to check non-Python files, and it's a safe fallback if a `.py` file can't be parsed (e.g. Python 2 syntax, or a syntax error).
+Regex isn't going away, though: it's still the only practical way to check non Python files, and it's a safe fallback if a `.py` file can't be parsed (e.g. Python 2 syntax, or a syntax error).
 The two engines are complementary rather than either/or, which is why both still exist side by side.

 # Quick Start